Akashdeep Saigal

 Akashdeep Saigal is an Indian actor who works in Hindi television.
 He is best known for his portrayal of Ansh Gujral and Ekalavya Gujral in Star Plus's soap opera Kyunki Saas Bhi Kabhi Bahu Thi as well as participating in the reality show Bigg Boss 5 in which he became a finalist.
+He returned to television after nearly a decade in Naagin 7 and Kyunki Saas Bhi Kabhi Bahu Thi 2, both in 2026.

 Personal life

 Saigal's father and older brother are lawyers.
 He also has a sister, Madhu Bhatia who lives in Dubai.
 During his modeling days he dated Madhu Sapre for 6 months, and Shazahn Padamsee for 3 years.

 He took the alias 'Sky' as it is how his close friends address him.